Skip to Content

 Top Experiences in Iceland for Gay Travelers

 We feel Iceland is best explored as a road trip.
 The most popular itinerary is along the famous Ring Road that goes all the way around the entire country.
-To help plan your own trip, we’ve highlighted our selection of the best things to do in Iceland and featured our favorite gay-friendly places to stay along the way.
+To help plan your trip, we’ve highlighted our selection of the best things to do in Iceland and featured our favorite gay-friendly places to stay along the way.
 Happy exploring!

 1. Experience gay Reykjavik